-The Multi-MUSIM UE includes the support of individual features for Connection release, Paging Cause Indication for Voice Service, Reject paging request and Paging Restrictions as specified in clause 5.11.3.
+The Multi-USIM UE includes the support of individual features for Connection release, Paging Cause Indication for Voice Service, Reject paging request and Paging Restrictions as specified in clause 5.11.3.

 A Multi-USIM UE shall use a separate IMEI for each USIM when it registers to the network.